PatrikAAberg/dmce/README.md

 ## A simple probing workflow example

 This is a basic example just showing how DMCE probes are inserted without changing SW behaviour with respect to the original function.
-Please note that this walkthrough assumes you use the install alternative 1 above.
-Let's go: Clone the dmce-examples git and enter the directory:

     $ git clone https://github.com/PatrikAAberg/dmce-examples.git
     $ cd dmce-examples

-Modify the dmce configuration using the "dmce-set-profile tool" to use a printf probe.
+Modify the DMCE configuration using the "dmce-set-profile" utility to use a printf probe.
 We want to include the "simple" directory and exclude the "simplecrash" directory:

     $ dmce-set-profile printf -i simple -e simplecrash

-Run dmce for all commits in the git, making it probe everything:
+Run DMCE for all commits in the git, making it probe everything:

     $ dmce # for earlier verisions ( <= 1.8,1), use "dmce-launcher -aq"

 Check the diff.
-You should be able to see the inserted dmce probes.
+You should be able to see the inserted DMCE probes.

     $ git diff

-Go into the simple example folder, build the executable and run it.
+Go into the "simple" example folder, build the executable and run it.

     $ cd simple && ./build && ./simple

 It builds and runs.
 Nothing functional-wise is changed,  but we have inserted hooks at all do-something-expressions.
-Using dmce-probe-XYZ.c files we can now extract information from code execution without tampering with build chains or using target- or OS specifics.
+Using dmce-probe-XYZ.c files we can now extract information from code execution without tampering witch build tool chains.
 In this example, we have used a probe that simply prints to stderr the first time that position in the code is passed, and keep silent after that.

-Of course you want to be able to go back to a non-probed state.
-You do this using the -c switch in the git root:
+To go back to a non-probed state:

     $ cd ..
     $ dmce -c
     $ git diff

-The probes are now removed.
-A note: -n 1 means "probe everyting untracked and/or modified". -n 2 means "probe everything untracked, and/or modified and the last commit".
-Increasing the number will increase the number of commits backwards in time.
-Please run dmce --help for additional ways of stating revision delta.
-In this example, we want to probe everything, so a larger number (10000) than the number of available commits is used.

 ## Trace